-Monstera Deliciosa is an evergreen tropical shrub, which is known for its unique leaves that have natural holes in them once the plant has matured.
+Monstera deliciosa is an evergreen tropical shrub according to the University of Florida, which is known for its unique leaves that have natural holes in them once the plant has matured.

 The plant’s one-of-a-kind appearance makes it a staple houseplant for many people around the world.

-This plant only requires basic care as it is not all a high maintenance plant.
+This plant only requires basic care as it is not a high-maintenance plant.

-One of these problems that Monstera Deliciosa owners might be confronted with at some point are black spots (on the leaves).
+One of these problems that Monstera deliciosa owners might be confronted with at some point is black spots (on the leaves).

 What is that supposed to mean and what can you do about it?